BitcoinMini/miniui/README.md

 Using the automated update included with this UI will overwrite any edits you may have made to the included files.

+If you wish to run this without root privleges, simply change the port number in mini_server.js

 ----
 Copyright (c) 2015 Bitcoin Mini